The Life of a Digital Nomad

 27. Re-evaluate toxic relationships

-Sometimes people’s mental wellbeing declines because they get used to being around people who bring them down.
+Sometimes people’s mental well-being declines because they get used to being around people who bring them down.
 This can damage their self-esteem and self-worth but they often don’t associate this with others.
 You are the sum total of the five people you’re around the most.
-Ask yourself are these five people supportive, kind and fun to be around?
+Ask yourself are these five people supportive, kind, and fun to be around?
 If not, it may be time to rethink your relationships.

 28. Detox digitally